gerardparesys/Processing-examples/Library-Minim/MinimSampler1/README.md

 with library minim
 with library controlP5

-Problem: Know the duration of the Audio file (or the number of samples)
+Problem: Know the duration of the Audio file (or the number of samples).
-To do: setSampleRate(float newSampleRate)
+To do: setSampleRate(float newSampleRate).